 The private shuttles are way more convenient, and well-worth the extra 5 dollars or so.

-To get between Yongpyong and Alpensia the only options are taxi or to walk (despite the close proximity it’s a fairly long walk round the hill); it isn’t far by taxi, but unless you’re lucky you’ll have to call one and can expect to pay at least 15,000 won as they have to drive up from town and charge for it.
+To get between Yongpyong and Alpensia there’s an hourly shuttle bus, as per here (this link only shows late November 2017 to end January 2018, due to the Olympics – it’s unclear what the arrangement will be in future seasons).
+It isn’t far by taxi, but unless you’re lucky you’ll have to call one and can expect to pay at least 15,000 won as they have to drive up from town (and charge for it)

-Any questions about Yongpyong or Alpensia?
+Any questions about Yongpyong?
 Leave a comment below!